Table of Contents

 • Sawing — cutting a narrow slit in a workpiece using a saw blade

-In addition to advanced machining, a CNC machine shop may provide additional services that elevate a project:
+Beyond advanced machining, a CNC machine shop may provide additional services that elevate a project:

 • Project Management — start-to-finish expertise (design to production) to ensure project scope, cost, quality, and schedule best meet customer needs